Advice Moving to a CCRC

 • Have good reviews

-• Match your preferences
+• Match established preferences

 4. Call Your Top Five Options